-Results.
-Nigella’s muffins are great.
+If I recall, some of the reviews weren’t great, but I like these muffins.
 They’re handsome and definitely have enough chocolate if you use the full cup of chips she suggests.
-While the background is not as forcefully chocolaty as the King Arthur muffins, that might be more desirable when you’re looking for a light breakfast or snack.
+While the background is not as intensely chocolaty as the King Arthur muffins, that might be more desirable when you’re looking for a light breakfast or snack.
 The KA muffins were decidedly more dessert-like than these.
 Oh, and these were sweet enough, which is contrary to what a few reviewers on FoodTV said.

 The only changes I made to Nigella’s muffins were to nix the paper liners, use flour-added Pam cooking spray and add a generous pinch (somewhere between 1/8 and 1/4) teaspoon of fleur de sel.
 Since one reviewer perceived “lack of dimension” and since there is no salted butter in the recipe, I figured the salt could only enhance….and I think it did.